Natural Soap: Carrot & Honey Complexion

 Keep a travel-size organic moisturizer, like a lotion bar, in your purse, briefcase, school bag, or gym bag so it is always handy when you need a quick dose of moisture, especially after hand washing.

-A mild, moisturizing, natural soap is recommended for dry skin.
-The best is glycerin-rich natural handmade soap that contains no drying or irritating ingredients, such as synthetic cleansers, colors, fragrances, colors, or preservatives.
+A mild, moisturizing natural soap is recommended for dry skin.
+Opt for natural soap rich in natural glycerin and free from synthetic cleansers, artificial colors, fragrances, and preservatives.

 Some customers with dry skin love natural soaps with extra butters, like shea, mango, and cocoa.
-Others love oils rich in a fatty acid called linoleic acid, such as grapeseed, sunflower, and hemp.
+Others love oils rich in a fatty acid called linoleic acid, such as grapeseed and sunflower.
 Still, others like soaps rich in honey or coconut milk.

-Our natural Winter Survival Soap has become a seasonal favorite.
-The cooling, clearing, revitalizing scent of this moisturizing bar helps soothe dry, itchy skin and energize your spirit on cold winter mornings!
+Our Winter Survival Soap has become a seasonal favorite.
+This moisturizing bar helps soothe dry, itchy skin, while the cooling, clearing, revitalizing scent energizes your spirit on cold winter mornings!

 See our "Help Me Choose Soap" page for more information OR when on our Natural Soap page use the filters on the left to help narrow your search for soap that are especially good for dry skin.

-The cream is then whipped with our moisturizing organic Aloe Soap to create a gentle cleansing and hydrating face wash!
-You may even feel some little bits of soap!
+The cream is then whipped with our organic Aloe Soap to create a gentle cleansing and hydrating face wash!
+You may even feel some little bits of soap.

 We have many gentle exfoliating organic Body Sugar Scrubs and Facial Sugar Scrubs.

-For more help see Help Me Choose Natural Skin Care For Exfoliation
+For more information, see Help Me Choose Natural Skin Care For Exfoliation

 Learn More Blog: The Nitty Gritty of Exfoliation

-Dry skin conditions are often exacerbated by commercial soaps that contain harsh detergents that wash off natural skin-protecting oils.
-Choose mild soaps that have added oils and fats.
+Dry skin conditions are often exacerbated by commercial soaps containing detergents that can strip skin of its natural skin-protecting oils.
+Choose mild natural soaps made with simple, gentle ingredients.

 Synthetic fragrances have a tendency to irritate dry skin or make it worse.
-Check the ingredients list for the word "fragrance" and avoid soap and other skin-care products that contain it.
+Check the ingredients list for the words "fragrance" or "parfum" and avoid soap and other skin-care products that contain it.

-While a hot steamy shower or bath often feels so nice and relaxing, hot water especially during winter can lead to excessively dry skin.
+While a hot steamy shower or bath often feels nice and relaxing, hot water, especially during winter, can lead to excessively dry skin.

 Since moisturizers work best on damp skin, remember to apply a moisturizer within minutes of getting out of the bath or shower.

 Stay away from lotions.
-Not only are they mostly water (notice that water is usually the first ingredient) they often contain preservatives and fragrances that can irritate sensitive skin.
+Not only are they mostly water (notice that water is usually the first ingredient), but they often contain preservatives and fragrances that can irritate sensitive skin.
 Although lotions are absorbed more quickly, they do not contain enough emollients to offer long-term protection against dryness.

 If you enjoy the application "feeling" of a lotion better than a cream, try applying a rich cream, like our organic Whipped Cocoa Butter or a Whipped Shea Butter to warm, wet skin right after a bath or shower.
 Wait a few moments and gently pat dry.
 (Do not rub skin dry!)